Hurricane Helene – Our Family’s Story

 “Now you’ll see what God can do.”

 And she did.
 By word-of-mouth, she heard that a BP gas station was open.
-There was no gas, but they were selling items inside the store.
-It was cash-only, and only one person was allowed inside at a time.
+No gas, but they would sell items inside the store.
+It was cash-only, and only one person was allowed at a time.
 Even without cell phones, word spread quickly.
 By the time Emily arrived, there was a long line.
-Then, an employee said they would make two lines—one for food and supplies and a separate one for water purchases only.
-When she moved to the water line, she became the fourth person in line, and she was able to locate sixteen bottles of water for ten dollars.
-She was elated!
+She got in line.
+Then an employee said they were going to make two lines—one for food and supplies and a separate one for water purchases only.
+She became the fourth person in line when she moved to the water line.
+She was able to locate sixteen bottles of water for ten dollars.
+She was elated.

 The boys were so appreciative of that water.